-Glacier Bay National Park encompasses traditional homeland areas of the Huna Tlingit people.
+Glacier Bay National Park encompasses traditional homeland areas of the Huna Tlingit.
 The Huna Tlingit harvested eggs at gull rookeries in Glacier Bay, including the large nesting site on South Marble Island, prior to monument establishment in 1925.
-The Migratory Bird Treaty Act (MBTA) prohibited egg collection in 1918 and park establishment prohibited egg collection by statute in 1980.
-The NPS curtailed egg collection in Glacier Bay in the 1960s in response to the MBTA and NPS regulations (50 CFR Part 100.3).
+The Migratory Bird Treaty Act (MBTA) prohibited egg collection in 1918 as do current NPS regulations (36 CFR Part 2.1).

 The collection and consumption of gull eggs is an integral part of Tlingit culture; eggs are a healthy springtime food and egg harvesting activities provide opportunities for family bonding, intergenerational learning, and connection to homeland.
-A recent ethnographic study indicated that the loss of historic access to gull eggs in Glacier Bay has negatively affected the cultural and spiritual well being of the Huna Tlingit.
+A recent ethnographic study indicated that the loss of access to gull eggs in Glacier Bay has negatively affected the cultural and spiritual well being of the Huna Tlingit.